Teresa McCoy doesn’t think about it – it’s just common sense to her. When she cares for people, she is automatically thoughtful and patient.

 “I’m a caregiver by heart.
 I’ve always cared for other people.
 It’s my niche and I think it’s the best thing in the world,” she said.

-The reason for Teresa’s win is for more than care she provides every day.
+Teresa is an award-winning caregiver who has worked for our company.
 As she has since 1994, Teresa regularly goes above and beyond for the people she helps.
 This is especially clear when you hear the story of Jo and Blair.

 Teresa started helping Jo because the older woman could no longer walk.
 Teresa helped Jo get in and out of bed, go from room to room, use the toilet, and gave her sponge baths.
 Jo’s husband, Blair, was a person other caregivers found difficult to help.
 He regularly got angry when caregivers did the dishes or the laundry.